alsash110/comm-2216-obs/docs/videosetup.md

 ## What is Video's Resolution

-Video resolution in a display device that refers to the number of distinct pixels that could be displayed in each dimension.
+Video resolution is a display device that refers to the number of distinct pixels that could be displayed in each dimension.
 It is usually quoted as width×height ratio.
 For example, the standard HD resolution has 1280x720 pixels aspect ratio.

 The resolution of the video affects the crispness of the image: the higher the resolution is - the more detailed is the image.